Apellun/Django-Ads-Service/README.md

 # Django course project

-<p>This is a Django api that provides a platform for users to create ads, coment on each other ads, edit and delete their own ads.
-Users can also filter ads with the query, the api checks if the title of the ad contain query's text.
-It is build with Django Rest Framework and Djoser library with a custom user model.</p>
+<p>This is a Django api that provides a platform for users to create ads, comment on each other ads, and edit and delete the ads they have created.
+Users can also search ads by title.
+The app is built with Django Rest Framework and Djoser library with a custom user model.</p>

 ## Main viewpoints

 <ins>api/ads/</ins>
 <p><b>GET</b> — Displays a list of ads, 4 for each page.
 Everyone can view it.
-Everyone also can search text in ads' titles by query parameter "title".<br>
+Everyone also can search ads by title with the query parameter "title".<br>
-<b>POST</b> - Creates a new ad, for that requires the title and the price.
+<b>POST</b> - Creates a new ad, which requires the title and the price.
 Accessible for authorized users only.</p>

 <ins>api/ads/pk/</ins>
-<p><b>GET</b> - Displays detailed info on ad.
+<p><b>GET</b> - Displays detailed info on the ad.
 Everyone can view it.<br>
 <b>PUT, PATCH</b> — Updates and partially updates info on the selected ad.
-Only ad owners and admin users can change ads.<br>
+Only the ad's owners and admin users can change ads.<br>
 <b>DELETE</b> — Deletes the selected ad.
-Only ad owners and admin users can delete ads.</p>
+Only the ad's owners and admin users can delete ads.</p>

 <ins>api/comments/</ins>
 <p><b>GET</b> - Displays a list of all users' comments.
 Accessible for authorized users only.<br>
 <b>POST</b> - Creates a comment, for that requires the text.
 Accessible for authorized users only.
-Gets the ad's that is commented id from the query parameter "ad".</p>
+Gets the ad's that is commented upon id from the query parameter "ad".</p>

 <ins>api/comments/pk/</u><br>
 <p><b>GET</b> - Displays detailed info on comment.
 Accessible for authorized users only.<br>
 <b>PUT, PATCH</b> — Updates and partially updates info on the selected comment.
-Only comment authors and admin users can change ads.<br>
+Only the comment's authors and admin users can change ads.<br>
 <b>DELETE</b> — Deletes the selected comment.
-Only comment authors and admin users can delete comments.</p>
+Only the comment's authors and admin users can delete comments.</p>

-<ins>users/ and authentication endpoints</u><br>
+<ins>api/users/ and authentication endpoints</u><br>

-<p>All of the main user and authentication endpoints work exactly like they are described in Djoser documentation.
+<p>All of the main <ins>users/</u> and authentication endpoints work exactly like they are described in Djoser documentation.
 More info on it here: <i>https://djoser.readthedocs.io/en/latest/base_endpoints.html</i></p>

 ## Challenges